Honeycomb moray eel

-These magnificent honeycomb morays were collected off the south coast of KwaZulu-Natal.
-Although they feed mostly on small fish and octopuses, they sometimes take prey that’s too large to be swallowed.
-When this happens, an eel will clamp its jaws onto the prey, knot its tail and move the knot towards its head.
-The knot is then pushed against the prey while the head is pulled back through the knot, enabling the eel to rip off a bite-sized piece of prey.
+Honeycomb moray eels are widespread throughout the world, from the eastern coast of Africa to the Great Barrier Reef in Australia.
+They grow to three metres in length.
+Although they feed mostly on small fish and octopuses, they sometimes catch prey that’s too large to be swallowed.
+When this happens, the eel will clamp its jaws onto the prey, knot its tail and move the knot towards its head.
+The knot is then pushed against the prey while the eel’s head pulls back through the knot, enabling the eel to rip off a bite-sized piece of prey.